Who is Entitled to Compensation Under the Jones Act

 The Jones Act is a federal maritime law that provides compensation to injured workers who have been injured as a result of negligence by their employer or fellow employee.
 Maritime injury lawyer James Beard has been handling Jones Act injury cases for over 30 years.
 He has recovered millions of dollars in compensation for injured Jones act seamen.

-Beard understands Jones Act cases.
-He knows how Jones Act seamen are injured working aboard ships, tugs, barges and commercial fishing vessels.
-If you have been injured working as a crewman aboard a vessel, let Beard explain to you the rights you have to recover compensatory damages under Federal maritime laws.
+Beard and his partners at Trueb & Beard, LLC understand Jones Act cases.
+They know how Jones Act seamen are injured working aboard ships, tugs, barges and commercial fishing vessels.
+If you have been injured working as a crewman aboard a vessel, let them explain to you the rights you have to recover compensatory damages under Federal maritime laws.

 The Jones Act is a Federal law passed by the United States Legislature in 1920.
 The Jones Act is designed to protect crewmen who work aboard vessels upon navigable waters.
 The Jones Act applies to injuries to vessel crewmen caused by the negligence of their employer.
 The Jones Act only applies to maritime workers who are classified as seaman.
 Fish processors working as crewmen aboard catcher processors, factory trawlers, and motherships are seamen.
 Multiple factors may be considered when determining whether or not a worker is a Jones Act seaman.

 To be a seaman, the worker’s duties must contribute to the function of the vessel or the accomplishment of the ship’s mission; the worker must have a connection to a vessel or to an identifiable group of vessels in navigation that is substantial in both its duration and its nature.
 A rough guideline that applies to determining seaman status is if a worker spends more than 30% of his time doing ship’s work, he may qualify to be a seaman.
 Federal maritime law gives a wide definition to what is a vessel.